IEIDGG/Walmart_Tracking/README.md

 # Walmart_Tracking
 Finds Walmart trackings from email

+For this script, you need to install BeautifulSoup4 library

 Make sure to put all these files into the same folder

 You can change the credentials for the Gmail in credentials.txt